drdeford/drdeford.github.io/_pages/Research.md

 <bold><H4> Data Science of Redistricting and Elections</H4></bold>
 <ol>
+	<li><a href="https://arxiv.org/abs/2606.14453">Redistricting from the Bottom Up: Sampling Communities of Interest with Differential Privacy </a>, with A. McWhorter, C. Hammond, and N. P. Ju, arxiv:2606:14453, (2026). </li>
 	<li> <a href="https://arxiv.org/abs/2510.17714"> The Marked Edge Walk: A Novel MCMC Algorithm for Sampling of Graph Partitions</a>, with A. McWhorter, arXiv: 2510.17714, (2025). </li>

 	<li> <a href="https://arxiv.org/abs/2509.08629">A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting</a>, with G. Herschlag and J. Mattingly, arXiv: 2509.08629, (2025). </li>